logo

 Fair math ≠ guarantees a profit.
 Set loss caps, use session timers, and verify every round in the Fairness tab before upping stakes.
 For deeper tactics, see our Mines Strategy Guide and CoinFlip How-To.

-Can players control risk in Mines?
+Can I influence the risk level in Mines?

 Related Guides